 The children _ 15-year-old Megan Bryant, 13-year-old Maxwell Bryant and 12-year-old Sebastian Bryant _ were on board, along with a dog, a cat, a lizard and a snake.
 Authorities said they had no reason to believe the children were in any immediate danger.

-Their father was arrested on a felony warrant for not returning the children to their mother in Belgrade after a Florida vacation last August.
-The children were reunited Wednesday with their mother and legal guardian, Kelly Bryant, in Broward County, Fla., after being held at a Broward County shelter with toys, food and other comforts, said Mark Riordan, a spokesman for Florida's Department of Children and Families.
+Their father, James Bryant, was arrested on a felony warrant for not returning the children.
+The children were reunited Wednesday with their mother and legal guardian, Kelly Bryant, in Broward County, Fla., said Mark Riordan, a spokesman for Florida's Department of Children and Families.

 The National Center For Missing and Exploited Children has received parental abduction reports for 1,800 children since March 2011, said Maureen Heads, the center's missing children's division supervisor.
 Of those cases, 490 children are believed to have been taken out of the U.S.